jonlpersson/ed-latimore/site/_posts/2022-10-27-my-experience-using-topical-finasterideminoxidil-spray.md

 I can only speak to the place that I use.
 There are a few players in this space, but I can only talk about who I buy from.
 While I'd obviously love if you used my company and purchased through my link so I earn a commission, I'd be lying to you if I told you that I tried them all and they were the best.

-I just know that the price is right, the service is tight, and I've had no complaints at all.&nbsp;
+I just know that the price is right, the service is tight, and I've had no complaints at all.

 I get my mix from [Forhims.com](https://prf.hn/l/vyvenmZ).